* ESC - close the search window

 02.11.2024Following the Frankfurt Book Fair, Georgian publishers promptly returned home to cast their votes in the Oct.
 26 elections.
 Not one member of the Georgian delegation expressed sympathy for the ruling Georgian Dream party, and they continue to reject state support, effectively boycotting the government’s growing pressure on culture.
 Chytomo met with the Georgian delegation at the FBF, where they spoke about being “blacklisted” by the government, their independent presence at the Book Fair, and the role of culture in the face of authoritarianism.

-“This is the second year of our rebel stand,” explains Gvantsa Jobava, the head of international affairs at publishing house Intelekti, who was appointed president of the International Publishers Association on Sept.
+“This is the second year of our rebel stand,” explained Gvantsa Jobava, the head of international affairs at publishing house Intelekti, who was appointed president of the International Publishers Association on Sept.
 26.

-In 2018, Georgia was the Guest of Honor at Frankfurt, showcasing its literature with a large stand and an exceptional pavilion.
-Since then, publishers have reported a surge in global interest in Georgian literature: according to the Writers’ House report, before the boycott 550 translations from Georgian were done within Guest of Honor project and 5 years after, which makes almost 100 translations per year.
-Impressive achievment for a country with 3.7 million people.
+In 2018, Georgia was the Guest of Honour at Frankfurt, showcasing its literature with a large stand and an exceptional pavilion.
+Since then, publishers have reported a surge in global interest in Georgian literature.
+According to the Writers’ House report, before the boycott 550 translations from Georgian were done within the Guest of Honour project and over the next five years, which amounts to almost 100 translations per year, an impressive achievement for a country with 3.7 million people.
 Almost half of these translations are into German, followed by French and English.
-However, Georgian publishers fear that the momentum from being Guest of Honor may be lost due to the Georgian government’s oppressive cultural policy, repeatedly criticized by the cultural community over the past few years.
+However, Georgian publishers fear that the momentum from being Guest of Honour may be lost due to the Georgian government’s oppressive cultural policy, repeatedly criticized by the Georgian cultural community over the past few years.

 The scandalous “foreign agents” law, purportedly aimed at “limiting propaganda in Georgia,” actually reveals the authoritarian approach of Georgian Dream, according to Nuka Gambashidze, publisher and rights manager at Sulakauri.
 Firstly, according to Gambashidze, the undemocratic policy of appointing loyalists to key positions has “killed” cultural institutions.
 Moreover, the law serves not to limit propaganda but to control culture, restrict freedom of speech, and transform culture itself into propaganda.